-The University of Oxford, as Sponsor, has appropriate insurance in place in the unlikely event that you/your relative/friend/patient suffers any harm as a direct consequence of their participation in this study.
+The University of Oxford, as Sponsor, has appropriate insurance in place in the unlikely event that you/your ward/relative/person you are consenting for suffers any harm as a direct consequence of their participation in this study.
 NHS indemnity operates in respect of the clinical treatment with which you/they are provided.

-If you have a concern about any aspect of the way in which your friend/relative/patient has been approached or treated during the course of this study, you should contact Dr
+If you have a concern about any aspect of the way in which your ward/relative/person you are consenting for has been approached or treated during the course of this study, you should contact Dr Belinda Lennox (01865 613145,